 The first commercial crops of organic and conventionally-farmed lentils are currently being harvested at six farms in Suffolk, Hampshire, Wiltshire, Hertfordshire and Sussex, and have received a great deal of interest from top chefs like Jamie Oliver and Olia Hercules.

 “We’d always wanted to grow lentils but were repeatedly told it just wasn’t possible, then we met some inspiring lentil farmers who told us to just plant them and see what happened.
 We did and it turns out lentils grow well here, the trick is keeping them weed-free and harvesting them – skills we’ve been learning over the last few years.”
 Josiah Meldrum, farmer and Hodmedod co-founder.

 The story was a huge success across media outlets.
-Coverage included The Guardian, The Times and East Anglian Daily Times.
+National online and print coverage included the likes of The Guardian, The Times and East Anglian Daily Times.
 BBC Three Counties carried out a morning show interview with Josiah Meldrum and the story was also covered by ITV Anglia and BBC Look EAST.